programmerraja/MyBlog/content/misc/Job.md

 RESUME
-- FIRST HAVE EXCUTIVE SUMMARY
+- FIRST HAVE EXCUTIVE SUMMARY (add why you good fit for currently applied job)
 - nO NEED SCHOOL MARKS